Master Confectioner & Founder

 Before she was the legendary founder of Starlight Sugar Station, Luna Juno Virelli was Captain "Hot Cup" Virelli — one of the most respected deep-space freight runners in the Outer Belt.
 For thirty years, she hauled cargo between mining colonies, research stations, and the occasional smuggler's haven (though she never asked what was in the crates marked "FRAGILE: DO NOT OPEN IN ATMOSPHERE").

-It was, by all accounts, the best thing anyone in the rescue party had ever tasted.
+It was, by all accounts, the best thing anyone in that spaceport had ever tasted.

 Luna never flew freight again.
-She filed a claim on Asteroid 672-Minos, sold her ship, and spent the next year converting the abandoned mining station into something new — a place where weary travelers could rest, refuel, and experience something magical.
+She sold her ship, leased a tiny corner space in Armstrong Terminal — right between the Big Bang Bistro and Cosmic Cargo Depot — and spent the next year building something new.
+A place where weary travelers could rest, refuel, and experience something magical.

 Starlight Sugar Station opened its doors on the first day of cosmic spring, 2148.
 Luna was 67 years old.
 She's been perfecting the craft ever since.